guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 The ASC-GPT contains these sub-modules:

-#### 2.2.1 Similar Text Search System
+#### 2.2.1 Search System

 The keyword-based coded search system that can find the related data in the whole train-dataset of policy model.
 Policy model interacts with this system, following the instructions from human.
+For example, human find a wrong response of policy model.
+The search system split the corresponding prompt-response-pair to sub-strings.
+Then the search system takes the sub-strings as queries.

 #### 2.2.2 The Ability To Chat With Human